-IDA is enabling selected US visitors to connect to free wifi [email protected] via the SIM-login feature for the first time.
+IDA is enabling selected US visitors to connect to free wifi to [email protected] via the SIM-login feature for the first time.
 The inaugural city Wi-Fi roaming project is rolled out by the Infocomm Development Authority of Singapore (IDA) in partnership with the Land Transport Authority, telco M1, Sentosa Development Corporation and Singapore Telecommunications.
 The feature will be made available from 22 August to 21 September as part of this trial.
 The option is result of a month-long trial led by local industry regulator, Infocomm Development Authority of Singapore (IDA), that also involves Land Transport Authority (LTA), Sentosa Development Corporation (SDC), as well as local telcos M1 and Singtel.
 T-Mobile is among preferred US data roaming partners for both Singapore telcos.

 T-Mobile US subscribers can simply perform a one-time setup on their SIM devices, and connect automatically to [email protected] around 290 hotspots at the designated test areas – Sentosa and major MRT stations2.